-I have to say, the start of 2020 has been an emotionally trying, and scary year for me and my family.
+I have to say, the start of 2022 has been a reminder that spiritually a person should never let their guard down.
 While I can only imagine what other families are going through, I’m sure there has been an equal amount of worry and uncertainty.
 It’s draining, isn’t it?
 The worry over finances, your health, and physical safety, you begin to realize your on guard constantly.

 What is your escape?
 Or did you think the ‘on’ button could just stay on?
 Faith is an essential thing people should always be on guard to protect and nourish.
 My faith as a Muslim has definitely helped me to not always be on guard against the uncertainty we are all finding ourselves in is the many ways in which a person (not just Muslims) can come close to God, have a personal relationship with Him and face uncertainty confident you are in good hands.

 Most religions affirm that one of the most endearing of God’s attributes is love.
 So whether you are Muslim, Christian, or a member of the literally millions variations of spiritual faiths out there it’s an aspect of God or the Divine that is the most natural to people.
 Yet, how often do we stop to reflect on every manifestation of God’s love we’ve experienced in our own lives?
 What we form a habit of thinking about through the day affects our perspective of ourselves and the world around us.
 With all the chaos going on around us, it might seem strange for a person to stop and focus their mind on God’s love, not just in general, but also specifically for you.

 Dhikr (Remembrance) as a Remedy for the Heart.